How to Write an Expository Essay 2023 Guide

 Introduction

-Smartphones are one of the most popular and ubiquitous technologies in the world.
-They are used for various tasks, including communication, entertainment, and productivity.
-In the coming lines, I will discuss the pros and drawbacks of smartphones.
+Smartphones are one of the most popular technologies in the world.
+People use them for various tasks, including communication, entertainment, and productivity.
+In the coming lines I will discuss the pros and cons of smartphones.

 Body Paragraph 1: Benefits of Smartphones